Presenting at the Convention

 - We are often asked about “revising accepted papers.”
 Two things to keep in mind: (1) you absolutely may not make your paper longer, or add extra poems or flash fiction pieces to your collections; (2) you may lightly edit.
 Many readers want to make slight edits as they practice reading aloud.
 That is acceptable.
 Convention paper awards are judged on the work submitted and accepted.

 - Practice reading your accepted work in advance of your presentation.
 Make sure that you can read the work in under 15 minutes; consider making pronunciation notes for difficult names or foreign words.

 - Check out the location and time in advance.
 Know where your session is to be held, and when, in order not to feel rushed or uncertain

 - Observe time limits and keep under 15-minute time limit, not only as a courtesy to your fellow presenters, but also to allow time for questions at the end of the session.
-Watch your moderator for a subtle sign that you have reached your time limit.
+Your moderator will gently warn you if your paper gets to 14.5 minutes.

 - Enunciate, and speak audibly and slowly enough so listeners can follow along.
 With the exception of minor revisions to improve grammar or readability, do not improvise or deviate from the work that was accepted for convention.

 - Practice good speech-giving strategies.
 Be aware of your body language and of the eye contact you keep with your audience.
 Since the attention of your listeners should be on your words, avoid anything that draws their attention away from your words.

 - Listen to fellow panelists and jot down thoughtful comments or questions to ask them.